ADVERTISEMENT

 Unfortunately, for some, trauma can have significant and lasting effects on your emotional, cognitive, and social development.
 And it can impact your ability to form healthy relationships, regulate emotions, and learn and thrive in school and other settings.

 It’s important to note that childhood trauma can impact individuals of any background or culture and can have long-term consequences that persist into adulthood.
 BUT healing is possible.
+Do you think you think it’s possible you have a narcissistic mother?
+This can radically impact you and create severe trauma.

 What are the effects of childhood trauma on brain development?